Don’t forget passwords anymore! I’m sharing a FREE beautiful black, white, and blush, classic sized Happy Planner password log.

 I’m a recovering book addict.
 I love to read.
 But even more to the point, I love books.
 I love digging into them beside a fire and if it’s cold or raining outside, all the better.
 I love decorating with them around the house.
 My husband is also an avid reader, so when we first got married and combined our book collections, tough choices had to be made.
 As our family has grown, so has our book collection.
 The addition of children’s books has transformed our house into what looks like our own personal library branch.
 But I also love cleanliness and order.
 I love bright open spaces and organization.

 I have to be honest.
 Downsizing books is one of the hardest things I declutter.
 I have a difficult time parting with them.
-But here are some questions I ask myself to make the process easier.
+Today I’m sharing 5 steps to decluttering books.
+These are some questions I ask myself to make the process easier.
 Maybe they’ll help you too.

 1) Is it functional?